DataDog/integrations-extras/sedai/README.md

 * **Easy setup:** Sedai's agentless approach integrates with your cloud accounts and observability platforms so you can get up and running in minutes.
 * **Configuration-free:** By inferring your topology and metrics, Sedai leverages them to detect signals based on observed performance.
 * **Autonomous Availability:** Prevent issues and ensure the highest levels of availability with autonomous actions.
-* **Release Intelligence:** Validate releases' performance in production in real-time with smart scorecards that assess the quality of your deployments and analyze deviations in latency and errors.
+* **Release Intelligence:** Validate release performance in production in real-time with smart scorecards that assess the quality of your deployments and analyze deviations in latency and errors.
 * **Resource Optimization:** Improve customer experience and lower cloud costs on the fly with dynamic allocation that smartly manages your resources based on their traffic needs.

 Visit **[Sedai Inc.][1]** to learn more.